george-hawkins/arf-drone/NOTES.md

 The F450 has a diagonal size of 450mm (see [here](http://g03.a.alicdn.com/kf/HTB1srtkGVXXXXcnXFXXq6xXFXXXP/221683912/HTB1srtkGVXXXXcnXFXXq6xXFXXXP.jpg)) and as such is quite a lot larger than most common drones.
 So it won't fit it most cases, even those cases described as "universal".

 I would have liked something like a cheap shoulder bag or messenger bag with padding and according to the pixhawk.org [F450 page](https://pixhawk.org/platforms/multicopters/dji_flamewheel_450) Parrot used to produce something like this for their AR.Drone 2.0 which would fit the F450 nicely.
-It doesn't seem to be available anymore but you can see it pictured on various sites (e.g. on [hobbysportz.com](http://www.hobbysportz.com/index.php?route=product/product&product_id=878)) and you can find knock-offs on eBay (e.g. [here](http://www.ebay.com/itm/New-PARROT-AR-DRONE-CANVAS-TOTE-BAG-CARRY-BAG-Black-FREE-SHIPPING-/232217382039?hash=item36113c0c97)) (presumably those eBay and hobbysportz links will soon go stale fairly quickly).
+It doesn't seem to be available anymore but you can see it pictured on various sites (e.g. on [hobbysportz.com](http://www.hobbysportz.com/index.php?route=product/product&product_id=878)) and you can find knock-offs on eBay (e.g. [here](http://www.ebay.com/itm/New-PARROT-AR-DRONE-CANVAS-TOTE-BAG-CARRY-BAG-Black-FREE-SHIPPING-/232217382039?hash=item36113c0c97)) (presumably those eBay and hobbysportz links will go stale fairly quickly).

 The only other possibly suitable carry case that I found was the [Lowepro DroneGuard Kit](https://www.lowepro.de/brands/lowepro/droneguard/droneguard-kit/pd350/) which may be a good match for the F450 as the arms can stick out over the side of the bag.
 However without a shoulder strap it looks more suitable for just carrying a drone a short distance from the back of your car rather than e.g. carrying it on public transport.